 First, ABM argues that Harris rose to popularity because he's a better writer and speaker than professional philosophers.
 This is a major point that is brought up multiple times through the video.
 Basically, ABM argues that Harris may be incorrect on a great many things, but the fact is that he is a very popular and influential public figure who has connections to consequentialist-related practical programs, like Effective Altruism, and that we ought to see him as a fulcrum for welfarism and not criticize a person who might otherwise be motivating many people to do good.

 ABM then hypothesizes that I am an idealist at heart, and not practical-oriented.
-That I value truth over welfare, or, more specifically, my "politically biased" professional, academic philosophy.
+That I value truth over welfare, or, more specifically, my "politically biased" professional, academic philosophy (who makes more money - a professor or a public intellectual?).

 Now, this is partly true.
 In fact I'm reading a book right now on this, which I plan on making a post on sometime in the future, called Moral Demands in Non-Ideal Theory by Liam Murphy.
 It's a book on consequentialist ethics (which is actually aimed more at the public, as are all the books in the series), and it defends the theory that consequentialism is actually not an overly-demanding moral theory.
 Rather, it only seems overly-demanding when not everyone is a consequentialist - non-ideal theory.
 Thus those who are consequentialists are given an unequal and unfair burden.